josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   string manipulation.
 - Conversions to `CString` can be customized to produce null-terminated or non-null-terminated strings.
-- Until 2.9.0 version `Append`, `AppendLine`, `AppendJoin`, `Insert`, `Remove`, `Clear`, `ToCString` and `ToString` methods and the `Length` property is thread-safe, in upper versions to make thread-safe operations use `ConcurrentAppend`, `ConcurrentAppendLine`, `ConcurrentAppendJoin`, `ConcurrentInsert`, `ConcurrentRemove`, `ConcurrentClear`, `ConcurrentToCString`, `ConcurrentToString` and `ConcurrentLength` methods.
+- Until 2.9.0 version `Append`, `AppendLine`, `AppendJoin`, `Insert`, `Remove`, `Clear`, `ToCString` and `ToString` methods and the `Length` property are thread-safe, in upper versions to make thread-safe operations use `ConcurrentAppend`, `ConcurrentAppendLine`, `ConcurrentAppendJoin`, `ConcurrentInsert`, `ConcurrentRemove`, `ConcurrentClear`, `ConcurrentToCString`, `ConcurrentToString` and `ConcurrentLength` methods.